aws-samples/aws-modernization-with-cloud-one-workload-security/content/60_Conclusions_and_Results/_index.ee.md

-For more information on Workload Security, please visit [Trend Micro Cloud One™ – Workload Security](https://www.trendmicro.com/en_ae/business/products/hybrid-cloud/cloud-one-workload-security.html)
+For more information on Workload Security, please visit [Trend Cloud One™ – Workload Security](https://www.trendmicro.com/en_ae/business/products/hybrid-cloud/cloud-one-workload-security.html)

-Want to learn about the other valuable Trend Micro Cloud One solutions? please visit [Trend Micro Cloud One™](https://www.trendmicro.com/cloudone)
+Want to learn about the other valuable Trend Micro Cloud One solutions? please visit [Trend Cloud One™](https://www.trendmicro.com/cloudone)